Hello and Welcome!

 Fragrance Composition:

 So what does it smell like?
-It was classified as semi-oriental floral fragrance for women with dominant woody and spicy notes against a mossy background.
-I used a vintage 1950s bottle of the cologne parfumee to discern the notes as I was unable to find them in my reference materials.
+It is classified as semi-oriental floral fragrance for women with dominant woody and spicy notes against a mossy background.

 Bottles: